Sunphetcharaj/Personal-Project/README.md

 -A little bit laggy when you first start playing because the dog img takes a second to load.
 ## Citations
--Cite#1 came from this github repo https://github.com/ImKennyYip/Connect4
+-Cite#1 came from this github repo https://github.com/ImKennyYip/Connect4 -Cite#2 came from ChatGPT, wasn't sure how I was supposed to cite it so I did it how I saw fit.